 - Broadband / WiFi

 A detached, Grade II listed 18th century barn conversion opposite an historic old watermill in the centre of Furnace village, 6 miles from Machynlleth.
 This Furnace cottage provides comfortable, character holiday accommodation including vaulted ceilings with a wealth of exposed beams, and some exposed stone walls.
-Set over one floor except for one bedroom, this Furnace cottage has a family bedroom, two excellent walk-in shower rooms and a very large character sitting room with dining area, perfect for relaxing after an exciting day out, whilst young guests enjoy the games room.
+Set over one floor except for one bedroom, this Furnace cottage has a family bedroom, two excellent walk-in shower rooms and a very large character sitting room with a dining area and a log-effect gas stove, perfect for relaxing after an exciting day out, whilst young guests enjoy a game of pool.
 Outside this Furnace cottage is a large patio area, perfect for dining alfresco while planning the next day's activities.
 This cottage in Furnace is ideal for families or friends who wish to holiday in a beautiful part of Wales with so much to explore.
 Furnace is surrounded by lovely countryside including the picturesque Artists Valley, famous Ynys Hir RSPB reserve, the location of BBC's Springwatch, as well as the lovely lakes of Llyn Conach and Llyn Dwfn.
 This is a wonderful location for walking, mountain biking and watersports with the Ceredigion coastline, including the Ynys Las sand dunes and seaside resort of Borth, a short drive away.
 Discover historic Machynlleth, the fascinating Centre for Alternative Technology, exciting King Arthur's Labyrinth or spend the day on the Tal-y-Llyn Railway or in the delightful harbour village of Aberdovey, with its pubs, restaurants and lovely sandy beach.
 Then at the end of each day, return to this welcoming Furnace cottage, ideal at any time of the year.

 Electric storage heaters with gas stove.
 Double electric oven with hob, microwave, fridge/freezer, dishwasher, washing machine, tumble dryer, TV with Freeview, DVD, iPod dock, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot, highchair and stairgate on request.
 Off road parking for 6 cars.
 Rear sitting area with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 2 miles.
 Note: Ground floor, including family bedroom, is wheelchair accessible.
 Double and twin are accessed via two slate steps from the sitting room.
 Note: Max.
 8 including infants.